-Simon Stålenhag, the internationally acclaimed author, concept designer and artist behind Tales from the Loop and Things from the Flood recently produced his beautifully illustrated novel, The Electric State, through a Kickstarter campaign and it was just optioned to be a film.
+Simon Stålenhag, the internationally acclaimed author, concept designer and artist behind Tales from the Loop (now a series on Amazon Prime Video) and Things from the Flood recently produced his beautifully illustrated novel, The Electric State, through a Kickstarter campaign and it was just optioned to be a film.

 Simon Stålenhag The Electric State

 The Electric State is an illustrated book that re-imagines the American West as a 1997, low tech apocalyptic vision.
 It tells the story of a runaway teenager and her yellow toy robot as they travel west through a strange USA where the ruins of gigantic battle drones litter the countryside heaped together with the discarded trash of a high tech consumerist society in decline.
 As their car approaches the edge of the continent, the world outside the window seems to be unraveling ever faster as if somewhere beyond the horizon, the hollow core of civilization has finally caved in.

 In mid-December, Deadline reported that the Russo Brothers Studio just won a heated bidding war for The Electric State.
 Andy Muschietti, who directed one of the year’s biggest hits with It, is negotiating to direct the film.
 He will produce with Barbara Muschietti.
 RBS principals Joe and Anthony Russo will produce with them, and their production head Mike Larocca will be executive producer.
 At least four studios made offers and numerous producers and directors chased it.